nategreco/CarND-Vehicle-Detection/writeup/README.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

-Many parameters were manipulated and experimation was doen with different featuers.
+Many parameters were manipulated and experimation was done with different featuers.
 The code was written so that spatial, histogram, and HOG features could be selected independent of each other.
 I found after some experimentation the results were best with HOG features only.
 Including spatial and histogram features often created false positives, whereas HOG seemed to be the most consistent and also performance was better.

 Selecting the correct HOG parameters was done by experimentation to provide the highest test set accuracy.
 The final values provided a test set result of 98.45% accuracy.
 Below are the final settings: